 There are more lenders than ever before willing to lend to small businesses, and many of the lenders can be found online.
 Here are the main types of lenders:

 - Direct online lenders: Also known as alternative lenders or online lenders, these companies make small business loans through a relatively easy online process.
 Most of these sites give you access to term loans, working capital loans, receivable financing and cash advances.
-Able Lending does term loans along with working capital loans and debt refinancing.
-There are a few marketplaces that offer you access to multiple lenders, acting as a lead generation service for lenders.
+For example, Able Lending does term loans for businesses along with working capital loans and debt refinancing.
+There are also a few online marketplaces that offer you access to multiple lenders, acting as a lead generation service for lenders.

 - Large commercial banks: The traditional lenders to the small business market are banks such as Wells Fargo, JP Morgan, and Citibank.
 These tend to be slower with more rigorous loan underwriting criteria.